How To Prevent Ice Dams in 3 Impactful Ways

 Note: Insulation will only stop ice dams caused by heat loss from the attic; it will not stop icicles due to natural melting conditions relevant to the outside melting and refreezing temperature in a short period of time.
 There is a difference between icicles and ice dams.
 Each home has unique characteristics built by different builders using different materials and methods.
 Results may vary.

 Want more insights on ice dam removal costs?
-Check out our detailed article 'Average Ice Dam Removal Cost' for in-depth information.
+Check out our detailed articles for more in-depth information:

 other articles